himbeer-toni/WebGit/README.md

 fixing problems did sometimes end in confusion both of us, because Copilot forgot things it knew before and ended up presenting checks that could not lead to a fix.
 Sometimes annoying was that copilot did not remind my environment.
-I told it many times, that I can not use F12 to see Firefox's Web Developer Tools, because I was working on Android where Firefox simply does not have this functionality.
+I told it many times, I can not use F12 to see Firefox's Web Developer Tools, because I was working on Android where Firefox simply does not have this functionality.
 But it came up with usable alternatives (to F12) every time I reminded it.